Journey to Africa with Juliet Cutler, Books & Brews Episode #83

 Our theme music is from www.bensound.com.

-Dr. Chris Powell is an author, poet, musician, engineering and management consultant and aspiring polymath with his fingers on everything from fretboards and ivories to the pulse of post-modernism, surrealism, and nihilism’s impact on the destruction of morality and sanity.
+Dr. Chris Powell is a true renaissance man: author, poet, musician, woodworker, builder, engineering and management consultant and aspiring polymath with his fingers on everything from fretboards and ivories to the pulse of post-modernism, surrealism, and nihilism’s impact on the destruction of morality and sanity.
 His work takes him from the Internet of Things to Cyberspace, and from Supercomputers to AI.
 More down to earth, he putters in his labs with birdhouses and cameras, servomotors and drones.
 At the range he’s comfortable with AR’s and lasers, in a kilt with trombones and guitars, on a kneeler with his Rosary, and in the kitchen making omelets and Long Island Iced Teas for his love.

 Dr. Powell’s book has been described by Kirkus Reviews as having certain similarities to Joan Didion’s 2005 book The Year of Magical Thinking, which investigated the nature of grief, but Dr. Powell’s book investigates the nature of illness itself.
 He meticulously details his late wife Bonnie’s every procedure and symptom, and every failure of modern medicine to provide her with relief.
 He also applies the same method to his own emotions and spirituality, presenting engaging, admirably honest deductions regarding sacrifice and dedication in this powerful, heartbreaking memoir.